 If there’s one great thing about hanging out with my kid all the time is that when you ask her point blank if she wants to go on an adventure, the answer is a big loud, “yes!
 Let’s go!”

 Finally!
 Somebody who knows how to ride the wave of spontaneity!
-With that, I figured we could finally see the bees today!
+With that, I figured we could finally see the bees today (because they were bee-sy last time).
 But first, some lunch.
 Lunch at Tagaytay would be much too late for my little girl, so we made a pit stop at Petron Mega Station.

 I decided to try the chicken a la king.
 It looked like a single giant piece of chicken nugget with a glop of Knorr’s soup pretending to be gravy on top of it.
 Ok lang siya, but I probably won’t order it again.

 Wish I’ve done this sooner, but this is a practice that I hope to continue until I die.
 I bring a fork and spoon and chopsticks set in my bag.
-The fork and spoon are kiddie-sized – it was born out of the need to properly feed Akira when she was younger when we’d eat out and some of the restaurants didn’t have teaspoons.
+The fork and spoon are kiddie-sized – it was born out of the need to properly feed Akira when she was younger when we’d eat out and all they have are normal sized cutlery.

 The set we are using now I got from Invitation House, and it also comes with stainless steel chopsticks in its own tin case.
-It’s awesome except the tin case developed some rust inside already, so I need to get a new container.
+It’s awesome except the tin case developed rust inside, so I need to get a new container.
 Maybe a simple pouch this time.

 Here we are a month or so ago in Little Tokyo with our Evangelion chopsticks.
 We’ve been gifted with some really cool chopsticks like this and rarely use them at home (except when we’re feeling fancy with Lucky Me beef noodles), so now we get to use them a lot when we eat out and don’t have to use the wooden disposable ones.
 It’s a shame to use them once and throw them away, so good on the Japanese and Chinese restaurants that don’t use disposable chopsticks (or ivory ones for that matter).

-With Akira full and with the high noon heat, it was the perfect time to hit the road since she’ll be able to nap properly.
+With Akira full and with the high noon heat, it was the perfect time to hit the road and let her nap in the car.

 After an hour and a half of driving, I decided to make a coffee stop in a place that I’ve driven past several times but haven’t really checked out – Gourmet’s Cafe.

 SO many goodies for sale.
-I buy a lot of their products in regular supermarkets, so it’s nice to see the entire range of what they offer.
+I buy a lot of their products in supermarkets, so it’s nice to see the entire range of what they offer.
 I believe their farm is in the same compound, and they make the condiments and pasta sauces here too.
-We should come back, do the farm tour, and buy some potted herbs too, and see if they’ll thrive with my black thumb!
+We should come back, do the farm tour, and buy some potted herbs just to see if they’ll thrive given my black thumb!

 Pity I was still full as well, I didn’t even get to try that tempting dark chocolate cupcake or the silvanas, but a glass of their iced coffee is just what I needed at around 3 in the afternoon.
-Feeling refreshed, and with a bag of Gourmet coffee beans, it was time to go to Ilog Maria!
+Feeling refreshed, and with a bag of Gourmet coffee beans to go, it was time to go to Ilog Maria!

 If you have extra time on a Tagaytay trip, do stop over Ilog Maria Honeybee Farm.
 It’s not exactly in Tagaytay, it’s in Silang, Cavite, but it’s a nice little addition to a Tagaytay trip that often revolves around eating or pasalubong (souvenir) shopping.